Even small community public events like

 Careful planning and organisation will help to make your event safe and enjoyable for everyone involved.

-You may also find the Health and Safety Executive’s The event safety guide: A guide to health, safety and welfare at music and similar events useful.
+You may also find the Health and Safety Executive’s guidance on running events safely useful.

 If you have any doubts about the safety of your event, don’t hold it.